 The analysis will seek to ‘paint a picture ‘ in order for the writer to make sense of all data collected and what was observed, documented or heard in the focus group.
 The data analysis will be represented by written statements and tables showing the information obtained.
 An interpretational analysis would be performed whereby each data will be examined closely in order to find constructs, themes, and patterns that can be used to describe and explain the phenomenon in the research question to be answered.
 The writer would be inclined to use interpretational analysis and compile all the data into a computer database.
 The handwritten notes would be typed and formatted as computer flies.
 Documents and other typed materials may be transformed into computer flies by using a scanner.
 From this database (all the computer flies containing the case study data) a software program will be used to manipulate these data and perform the interpretational analyses.
 The writer will start by having the software program assign a number to each line of text in the database.
 Next the writer breaks the text into meaningful segments.
 A segment (also called a meaning unit or analysis unit) is a section of the text contains one item of information that is comprehensible even if read outside the context in which it is embedded.
-The writer will then develop a set of categories that adequately encompass and summarize the data.
-The writer will decides on what is worth taking note of in each segment of the database.
+The writer will then develop a set of categories that adequately encompass and summarize the data and will determine what is worth taking note of, in each segment of the database.

 The instruments will be developed one (1) month prior to the start of this study.
 The instruments will be sent to two (2) subject experts and a teacher to establish reliability and validity.
 Within the month, the instruments will be pilot tested and the necessary change(s) will be made.
 Participants will be observed during their lab activities from day one(1) and extensive field notes will be taken.
 Weekly focus group meetings and interviews with participants will be done over the six (6) months.
 Data will be collected from February ,20xx to June, 20xx.